Westside Consolidated School District

 Westside Consolidated School District #5 is a public school district headquartered in unincorporated Craighead County, Arkansas, near Jonesboro.

 The district encompasses 207.99 mi2 of land, and serves several rural communities in the Craighead and Lawrence counties.
 It principally serves Bono, Cash, and Egypt, and it also serves portions of Jonesboro.
 Of the three main communities, as of 2003 Bono is the largest.

 All schools and the district are accredited by the Arkansas Department of Education (ADE) and AdvancED.

 History

 The school district opened in 1966, a consolidation of the Bono, Cash, and Egypt School districts.

 In 1975, the Westside High School obtained accreditation from AdvancED (formerly North Central Association).

 In 1994, the Westside Elementary School obtained accreditation from AdvancED.

 In 1997, the Westside Middle School obtained accreditation from AdvancED.

-In 1998, the Westside Middle School massacre occurred. there was a perception that the schools were unsafe due to the attack.

 James Dunivan served as superintendent beginning in 2000, and served as such until 2004, when he took that job at the Nettleton School District.
 James P. Best, previously the superintendent of the Heber Springs School District, replaced Dunivan.

+On April 2, 2025 a tornado hit the school, causing moderate property damage on the campus.